-- Policy-Relevant Research: Policy briefs and reports are developed, including state and regional level data, to inform policy development on issues related to advancing women's economic security in five priority areas in the "Call to Action."
+- Policy-Relevant Research: Policy briefs and reports are developed, including state and regional level data, to inform policy development on NEWPI priority issues.

-- Policy Action: The co-conveners of the first New England Women's Policy Conference drafted the "Call to Action" to focus attention on key policy issues needed to advance women's economic security.
+- Policy Action: The co-conveners of the first New England Women's Policy Conference drafted the CALL TO ACTION: A Policy Framework for Women’s Economic Security to focus attention on key policy issues needed to advance women's economic security.

 Center for Women in Politics and Public Policy

 The Connecticut Commission on Women, Children, Seniors, Equity & Opportunity

 Maine's Permanent Commission on the Status of Women

 Permanent Commission on the Status of Women in Connecticut